digitalmacgyver/vedit/README.rst

 Each of these five ``Window`` objects would have it's own content of Clips, background images, and/or ``Watermark`` objects.

+`Example 5: Overlay videos on top of other videos`_ has an example of two Windows overlayed onto another at: https://youtu.be/hL0t3RXHKAM

 The duration of a ``Window``\'s rendered video output will be:

 - The ``duration`` attribute, if set during construction